Omid-Danaei-Koik/Block-Diagram-Simulation-of-Electrical-Machines-and-Transformers/Two-Winding-Transformer/Readme.md

 - Simulink Toolbox

 ## How to Run
-1. Open `microgrid_model.slx` in MATLAB.
+1. Open `parameters.m` in MATLAB.
+2. run the script file
+3. Open `Trans.slx` or `Transopen.slx` in MATLAB.
-2. Click "Run" to start the simulation.
+4. Click "Run" to start the simulation.
-3. Analyze the results in Scope blocks.
+5. Analyze the results in Scope blocks.